1986: Graduate nursing administration program established

 Ellen Lewis, senior associate director at UC Irvine Medical Center, establishes an onsite graduate program in nursing administration at the medical center in partnership with UCLA’s Graduate Nursing Program.
-Three cohorts of approximately 15-18 students complete this program and receive a Master of Nursing degree.
+Three cohorts of approximately 15-18 students completed the program.

 UCI Vice Chancellor of Health Sciences, Walter Henry, MD, establishes the UCI Office for The Advancement of Nursing & Allied Health.
 Ellen Lewis is appointed assistant vice chancellor of Nursing & Allied Health.
 The goals established for this office are to:

 - Develop a business plan for a nursing education program within the Health Sciences.
 More than 100 data sources were used to obtain information regarding the supply and demand for nurses at the local, state and national level.
 A local task force of campus and community members were recruited to advise this effort.

-- Establish a Nurse Sciences Program within each of the planned institutes in the Health Sciences at UCI.
+- Establish a Nursing Science Program within each of the planned institutes in the UCI Health Sciences.

 1992: Establishing a nursing pipeline in California

-California Strategic Committee for Nursing (CSPCN) is established.
-The objective is to establish a forecasting model and collect data for a database on the supply and demand of nurses in California using trends, expert opinions and intention to hire.
+The California Strategic Committee for Nursing (CSPCN) is established with an objective to establish a forecasting model and build a database of nurse supply and demand in California using trends, expert opinions and intention to hire.

 The CSPCN model has since been adopted in whole or in part by several other states.
 Ellen Lewis served as project director and Dr. Karen Sechrist was project investigator.
 Professor E. Alison Holman, PhD, a graduate student at the time, also worked on this project.
 Later, in 2001, Dr. Karen Sechrist would earn the Health Resources and Services Administration (HRSA) National Health Workforce Research Achievement Award for her work related to this project.